LLM::Prompts

 ==> join("\n")

-# An internal combustion engine is a machine that uses burning fuel to make a
+# An internal combustion engine is like a big machine that uses tiny explosions

 Here is another example using a persona and two modifiers: